sbhewitt/Obesity-Group-Project/README.md

 ## Conclusion:

-Daily Exercise and a Healthy diet are obvious ways to reduce obesity, but simple lifestyle changes such as biking or walking to work (if possible), or monitoring the calories you eat can help manage your weight.
+Daily Exercise and a Healthy diet are obvious ways to reduce obesity, but simple lifestyle changes such as biking or walking to work (if possible), drinking less alcohol, or monitoring the calories you eat can help manage your weight.

 ## Next Steps:

 We could improve our results with more data points, our survey had over 2000 responses, but our models and predictions would have been better with more data.
+Additionally, our CDC data set had many null values that made modeling difficult, and all the values were percent based.